preciousratlhagane/car-insurance-predictor-using-ml/README.md

 ### 🌐 Live Demonstration

-A live version of the app is hosted at: *app_link*
+A live version of the app is hosted at: *https://car-insurance-premium-predictor.streamlit.app/prediction*

 ### 🖥️ App Preview